-Bin Jiang is an independent-minded researcher, and has pioneered a series of novel concepts, methods and tools not only for better understanding urban structure and dynamics, but also for making and remaking the built environment towards sustainability.
+Bin Jiang is an independent-minded researcher, and have pioneered a series of novel concepts, methods and tools not only for better understanding urban structure and dynamics, but also for making and remaking the built environment towards sustainability.

 He is unhappy with the situation in the mainstream geography that is too much dominated by Tobler's law or the first law of geography, which describes largely more or less similar things on one scale.
 He formulated scaling law out of the notion of far more small things than large ones across all scales ranging from the smallest to the largest, and argued that the Earth's surface is governed by both scaling law and Tobler's law.
 To characterize the scaling of far more smalls than larges, he invented a new classification scheme, namely head/tail breaks (https://en.wikipedia.org/wiki/Head/tail_Breaks).
 Based on the notion of far more smalls than larges, he further re-defined fractal as a set or pattern in which the scaling of far more smalls than larges recurs at least twice - the third definition of fractal.
 Under the new or third definition, all geographic features are considered to be fractal given the right perspective and scope.